 22. John Evangelist Walsh, Into My Own, 138.
 For an elaborate comment on the American genesis of “Mending Wall,” see 139-142.

 24.Ibid., 191.
 For comments on all three of Thomas’s reviews see 189-193.

 25. “What the two [Thomas and Frost] certainly did talk about, and at considerable length, was Frost’s sound-of-sense theories of versification….”
 John Evangelist Walsh, Into My Own, 192-193.

 26. Ibid., 167.
 334 Fall 1997.

-The featured image is a photographed portrait of Robert Frost (1913), courtesy of Wikimedia Commons.
+The featured image is a photographe of Robert Frost (1913), and is in the public domain, courtesy of Wikimedia Commons.